DETAILED ACTION

 However, Osawa further teaches wherein the load modulating amplifier includes a cascode bipolar transistor (Osawa, Fig. 2, 3), and a gain bipolar transistor (Fig. 2, 4) having an emitter connected to the ground voltage (Fig. 2, see connection between emitter of 4 and ground) and a collector connected to the third terminal of the combiner through the cascode bipolar transistor (Fig. 2, see connection between collector of 4 and output terminal of amplifier of Fig. 2 via transistor 3), the second controllable bias current source connected between a base of the gain bipolar transistor and the ground voltage (Fig. 2, see connection between base of 4 and ground via bias current source 6).

-Barton, Lyalin, Scott, and Osawa are all considered to be analogous to the claimed invention because they are in the same field of improving power amplifiers used in radio frequency communications.
+Barton, Lyalin, Scott, Osawa, and Pehlivanoglu are all considered to be analogous to the claimed invention because they are in the same field of improving power amplifiers used in radio frequency communications.
 Therefore, it would have been obvious to one of ordinary skill in the art at the time of filing to have modified Barton to incorporate the teachings of Osawa to include the peaking amplifier design of Osawa in the circuit of Barton, which would have the effect of providing an improved quality output signal (Osawa, Page 1, Section “Detailed Description of the Invention”, lines 1-2).

 Conclusion